pgh-noobs/python/operators.md

 Operator | Meaning | Example
 -------- | ------- | -------
 `+` | Add two numbers.
 Also called a unary operator | `print(1+2) # 3` `+3`
-`-` | Subtract two number.
+`-` | Subtract two numbers.
 Also called a unary operator | `print(2-1) # 1` `-3`
 `*` | Multiplication.
 Also called a binary operator | `print(2*2) # 4`
 `/` | Division. *Caution* with python 2.7 and 3.
 Also a binary operator | `print(4/2) # 2`
 `**` | Exponent, or Power.
-This too is a binary operator | `print(2**2) # 4`
+This to is a binary operator | `print(2**2) # 4`
 `//` | Floor division.
 This means the remainder is ignored, not rounded off.
 Again binary operator| `print(11//3) # 3` `%` | Modulo division.
 This returns the remainder of the division operation | `print(11%3) # 2`

 ### Imaginary Numbers
-So, imaginary numbers.
-In Python you can do math with imaginary numbers.
+So, imaginary numbers,in Python you can do math with imaginary numbers.
 In math you might remember that the imaginary number was represented with an _i_, in Python it is _j_.

 Try this with all the operators.
 You might be surprised at the result.
 `print(3j+3j)`

 ### Implicit Conversion
-Implicit conversion is when Python automatically will converts the value from one type to another for you.
+Implicit conversion is when Python automatically converts the value from one type to another for you.
 Python arithmetic operators will convert values of one type to another in a specific order from bool to complex.
-You cannot implicitly convert back the other.
+You cannot implicitly convert back the otherway.
 For example 1.5 cannot convert to 1 or 2, it's just not the same thing.
 But 1 can convert to 1.0, they are roughly the same thing.

 bool to int,